nordnet/cordova-hot-code-push/README.md

 ### Quick start guide for Cordova project

 In this guide we will show how quickly you can test this plugin and start using it for development.
-For that we will install [development add-on](#local-development-add-on) which requires **Xcode 7**, although hot code push plugin itself can work on the older versions of the Xcode.
+For that we will install [development add-on](#local-development-add-on).

 1. Create new Cordova project using command line interface and add iOS/Android platforms: